Fort Altena |

 (Bethany Beach Training Site)

-Originally a DE National Guard summer training camp site.
+Originally a DE National Guard summer training camp site and artillery firing range.
 Now the home station of the 193rd Regiment Regional Training Institute and the Delaware Officer Candidate School (formerly the Delaware Military Academy from 1957 until 1997).
+See also Delaware Journal of Military History

 Bethany Beach Radar Station